 Funds have also been allocated to innovation of gravitational wave detectors.
 The researchers will work on better mirrors, vacuum installations and vibration damping.
 They will install a full-scale silicon mirror for the Einstein Telescope in Liège for this purpose.
 The cooled silicon mirrors are an innovation compared to existing gravitational wave detectors.
 They are less sensitive to noise and therefore the accuracy of the detector will improve.
 The set-up is an addition to the research that will be carried out with the R&D lab ETpathfinder.

 The research will be carried out by a consortium of 11 partners in the Netherlands, Belgium and Germany, led by the University of Liège.
 Partners are: Université de Liège, RWTH Aachen, UHasselt, Rheinische Friedrich-Wilhelms-Universität Bonn, NMWP Management GmbH, Fraunhofer-Gesellschaft zur Förderung der ande Forschung e.V., KU Leuven, Nikhef, KNMI, UCLouvain and Maastricht University.
 The Université Libre de Bruxelles, Vrije Universiteit Brussel, UGent, the University of Antwerp and the Université de Mons are also involved as satellite partners.
 Many Belgian, German and Dutch companies have also confirmed that they support the initiative.

 The total budget for the approved project is 15 million euros.
 Approximately half of this amount is made up of the awarded Interreg-grant.
 The other part is expected to be confirmed after a last validation step.
-Contributions will come from the Dutch Ministry of Economic Affairs, North Rhine-Westphalia, the Province of Flemish Brabant, the Province of Dutch Limburg, Flanders and Wallonia.
+Contributions will come from the Dutch Ministry of Economic Affairs, North Rhine-Westphalia, the Province of Flemish Brabant, the Province of Dutch Limburg, the Province of Belgian Lumburg, Flanders and Wallonia.